-These are the books I recently bought:
+These are the books that I bought recently:

 Contos Escolhidos by Fernando Pessoa

-This is a collection of short stories by the famous Portuguese author who is, however, better-known as a poet.
+This is a collection of short stories by the famous Portuguese author who is, however, better known as a poet.
 I have never read any of his short stories, so I am really curious to do so.
 Fernando Pessoa also wrote in English and, in fact, the first short story featured in this collection is called A Very Original Dinner and is accompanied by a Portuguese translation.
 All the other stories featured in this collection are in Portuguese, though.

 Homens Imprudentemente Poéticos by Valter Hugo Mãe